EvgeniyJeka/Debos/README.md

 App Design

-The app has 3 modules: "Executor", "Presentor" and "Sky".
+The app has 3 modules: "Executor", "Presentor" and "Sky" .

 1. Executor: responsible for all operations with MySQL DB.
 Based mainly on 'pysql' library.
    New methods can be added to Executor to support new features for the app.